gedesurya125/learning-note/scrollSmootherWithGatsby.md

   // Elements
   const elementToAnimate = document.querySelector(".element-to-animate");

-  //Sometimes it's required, to fix issue with scrollSmotther that when back to this page, the element not use its last animated position as initial
+  //Sometimes it's required, to fix issue with scrollSmotther that when we back to this page the element would not use it's last animated position as a initial value
   ScrollTrigger.saveStyles(elementToAnimate);

   // Create tl variable to store the animation, so we can kill it manually latter
-  // because scrollTrigger inside the match media not killed properlly let tl;
+  // because scrollTrigger inside the match media not killed properlly as what should be done by the ScrollTrigger.matchMedia let tl;
   ScrollTrigger.matchMedia({
     // Example of breakpoints